Inhotim: History

 Paz soon converted the then 3,000-acre ranch into a sprawling, 5,000-acre botanical garden designed by his friend, the late landscape artist Roberto Burle Marx.
 The project began when Brazilian contemporary artist Tunga persuaded Paz to start collecting contemporary art.
 Eventually, he allowed artists all the space and resources they needed to create larger-than-life works.
 The garden, which boasts two dozen art "pavilions", opened to the public in 2006.

 Paz soon became known as the "Emperor of Inhotim."
 In order to make Inhotim self-sustaining, Paz announced in 2012 plans to build no fewer than 10 new hotels here for visitors, an amphitheater for 15,000 people, and "lofts" for those who want to live amid the collection.

 In 2017, Paz was convicted by a Brazilian federal court of money laundering and sentenced to nine years in prison; allegedly, between 2007 and 2008 Paz received more than $98 million related to fund-raising for Inhotim, some of which was diverted to other companies.
 He was acquitted in 2020, after which he gradually minimised his involvement with the institution.

 Shortly before his resignation as chairman of Inhotim's board in 2018, the Minas Gerais government signed an agreement with Paz in which 20 works from its collection would be transferred to government ownership to cover his debts.
 However, the agreement states that none of the works can be sold or removed from the institution and that Inhotim retains its stewardship of the works.

 Between 2021 and 2022, Paz — who previously funded 70% of Inhotim's operational budget — donated Inhotim's grounds, galleries, pavilions and 330 artworks to the institution.
 Paz also transferred stewardship of Inhotim to a team of well-known figures in the Brazilian and international art worlds, including Lucas Pessôa, Paula Azevedo and Julieta González.
-Also Inhotim, established a 30-member board of trustees, who are involved in the acquisition of new artworks and the development of new pavilions on the site.
+Additionally, Inhotim established a 30-member board of trustees, who are involved in the acquisition of new artworks and the development of new pavilions on the site.

 In 2023, Inhotim closed an $80 million, ten-year sponsorship agreement with private mining company Vale.